 What?
 Again?

-My home wifi service dropped once again.
-I was in a part of our house that did not efficiently receive the wifi signal from our router.
-I needed a strong signal because of a project I was undertaking that could only be done in that location.
+My home Wi-Fi service dropped once again.
+I was in a part of our house that did not receive the Wi-Fi signal from our router efficiently.
+I needed a strong signal for a project I was undertaking that could only be completed in that location.

 As I surveyed the available networks, I saw the strongest signal was named 21G.
-I surmised that this was probably my neighbor’s, whose street address was 21, next to mine which was 19.
-It was enticing to want to use his wifi and just on a whim, I connected to it and a request for a password immediately appeared.
-Of course, I did not know it and I was unable to connect, however the entire episode gave me pause.
-What if he did not password protect his system and I was able to connect?
+I surmised that this was probably my neighbor’s, whose street address was 21, next to mine, which was 19.
+It was enticing to want to use his Wi-fi, and, on a whim, I connected to it, and a request for a password immediately appeared.
+Of course, I did not know it, and I was unable to connect, however, the entire episode gave me pause.
+What if there were no password protections and I could connect?
 Would I have continued with it?
-Would I have covertly used his wifi and not tell him?
-Perhaps I would convince myself that I just needed it for that one project but if another opportunity arose in the future, would I succumb to the same temptation?
+Would I have covertly used his wifi and not told him?
+Perhaps I would convince myself that I just needed it for that one project, but if another opportunity arose in the future, would I succumb to the same temptation?

 While I was at the window of my house, looking through the curtain, I saw some naive young men, and one in particular who lacked common sense.
 He was crossing the street near the house of an immoral woman, strolling down the path by her house.